 Yes.
 IGPs are allowed to carryover a maximum of 15 hours from one three-year cycle to the next.

 Will this certification be ANSI / ISO accredited?

-The IGP certification program is being developed according to ISO/IEC 17024, Conformity assessment - general requirements for bodies operating certification of persons, and it is our intention for it to be an accredited certification program.
-The independent certification board will begin the formal accreditation application process pending completion of additional program requirements.
+The IGP certification program is being developed according to ISO/IEC 17024, Conformity assessment - general requirements for bodies operating certification of persons, although it is currently not our intention for the IGP to be an accredited certification program.